bennybp/BPModule/README.md

 ## Running tests

-Scripts in `test` can be run as is, with the exception that the path at the top has to be changed to the install path.
-Dirty hack, I know.
-Sorry about that :(
+Tests can be run from the `test` subdirectory of the install directory.
+All paths should be determined automatically.